Maria Elena Boschi: Petroleum scandal in Basilicata

-On 31 March 2016 Federica Guidi, Minister of Economic Development resigned amid allegations that she had sought to shape last year's budget law to favour an oil project from which her partner, Gianluca Gemelli, who was inquired, stood to benefit financially.
+On 31 March 2016, Federica Guidi (the then Minister of Economic Development) resigned amid allegations that she had sought to shape last year's budget law to favour an oil project from which her partner, Gianluca Gemelli, who was inquired, stood to benefit financially.
 By telephone wiretap investigation file it shows that Boschi was mentioned many times by Federica Guidi.
 On the same day, parliamentary opposition have announced a new no-confidence motion against Maria Elena Boschi.
 The motion was rejected on the basis that Boschi didn't know Minister Guidi was doing a favour to her partner and there was no penal relevance.